Raoul Petretta: Club career

 He began his senior career with Basel II in the third tier Swiss Promotion League.
 He scored his first goal on 29 October 2016 against FC United Zürich.

 In February 2017, he signed a professional contract with FC Basel.
 He made his professional debut for FC Basel on February 4, 2017 against FC Lugano in a Swiss Super League match.
 He made his UEFA Champions League debut on September 27, 2017 against Portuguese club Benfica.
 On 14 October 2017, he scored his first goal against FC Lugano.
-In December 2020, he suffered a spinal cord injury during a match, but was able to avoid serioud injury.
+In December 2020, he suffered a spinal cord injury during a match, but was able to avoid serious injury.
 On 15 May 2021 he scored a brace against FC Zurich.
 During his time with Basel, Petretta played in the UEFA Champions League, UEFA Europa League and UEFA Conference League and won the Swiss Super League in 2016-17 and the Swiss Cup twice in 2016-17 and 2018-19.
 In May 2022, it was announced that he would depart Basel upon the expiry of his contract, after rejecting a contract extension.

 In July 2022, Petretta signed with Turkish Süper Lig club Kasımpaşa.
 He made his debut on 8 August 2022 against İstanbul Başakşehir.
 He departed the club in January 2023.

 In January 2023, Petretta joined Major League Soccer side Toronto FC on a contract through 2025, with an option for 2026.
+He scored his first goal for the club on 11 May 2024 against New York City FC.
+On May 15, he served as team captain for the first time in a match against Nashville SC, with other players unavailable for the match.

 International career

-Born in Germany to Italian parents, Petretta does not hold German citizenship.
+Petretta was born in Germany to an Italian father and German mother, but does not hold German citizenship.
 On 25 May 2018, he made his debut with the Italy U21 team in a friendly against Portugal.